ghiso270/gamemaker-component-system/docs/Subcomponents/sbc_Pooling.md

 reset([capacity]);
 ```

-> Note: using this function is similar to creating a new PoolingSubcomponent using the constructor, with the exception that the constructor would allocate new memory and use a different memory address for the new PoolingSubcomponent.
+> Note: using this function is similar to creating a new sbc_Pooling using the constructor, with the exception that the constructor would allocate new memory and use a different memory address for the new sbc_Pooling.

 | Argument     | Type | Description                                                                                                                                                 |
 | ------------ | ---- | ----------------------------------------------------------------------------------------------------------------------------------------------------------- |